danui/md-notes/README.md

 results so there is reason to avoid use of tabs entirely.
 That being said, it is more convenient to write pseudo code using tabs for indentation.
-Thus the make file includes an alternative built step that inserts an untabify filter into `.md` to HTML convertion step.
+Thus the make file includes an alternative built step that inserts an untabify filter into `.md` to HTML conversion step.

                                        +----------------+
     [ file.md ]      (Markdown.pl) --> | generated HTML |